xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions.md

 </td><td>

-Short text to be displayed in the menu.
+Short text to be displayed in the top navigation bar.

 </td></tr>